General Data Protection Regulation (GDPR): What Do You Need to Do

 These are essentially five separate blogs – all in the same place.

 The first part is available now, and the rest will be added soon.

-Combined, these will help you understand the five things you need to know to help you become compliant before the 25th of May this year.
+Combined, these will help you understand the five things you need to know to help you become compliant.

 Part 1: Introduction, Getting to Grips with Your Data

-GDPR is a mammoth transformation to data protection law.
+GDPR was a mammoth transformation to data protection law.

 It’s big because of:

 1. the amount of changes it introduces

 2. the impact it will have on businesses worldwide

 3. and; the fines people might have to pay for non-compliance